nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/sensor_module.rst

 The threshold is set in one of the following two ways:

 * When receiving the :c:enum:`DATA_EVT_CONFIG_INIT` event after boot.
-  This event contains the default threshold value set by ``CONFIG_DATA_ACCELEROMETER_THRESHOLD`` or retrieved from flash.
+  This event contains the default threshold value set by the :ref:`CONFIG_DATA_ACCELEROMETER_THRESHOLD <CONFIG_DATA_ACCELEROMETER_THRESHOLD>` option or retrieved from flash.
 * When receiving the :c:enum:`DATA_EVT_CONFIG_READY` event.
   This occurs when a new threshold value has been updated from cloud.